theogf/theogf.github.io/index.md

 ## News

+- A new paper got accepted at the [Entropy journal](https://www.mdpi.com/journal/entropy)!
+Check out ["Flexible and Efficient Inference with Particles for the Variational Gaussian Approximation"](https://www.mdpi.com/1099-4300/23/8/990) with Valerio Perrone and Manfred Opper.
+- I gave a short poster presentation on my work on [Turkie.jl](https://github.com/theogf/Turkie.jl) for [JuliaCon 2021](https://juliacon.org/2021/), you can find the [video here](https://www.youtube.com/watch?v=Tu9GRus7-FM).
+- I gave a talk at the Cambridge Machine Learning Reading Group and it's been recorded, check it out on here on [Youtube](https://www.youtube.com/watch?v=PtQGSFyzi6A)

 - Two papers were accepted for the [AABI Symposium](http://approximateinference.org/): [Gaussian Density Parametrization Flow: Particle and Stochastic Approaches](https://openreview.net/forum?id=LclKtSfmf9I) with Valerio Perrone and Manfred Opper and [Evidence Estimation by Kullback-Leibler Integration for Flow-Based Methods](https://openreview.net/forum?id=LclKtSfmf9I) with Nikolai Zaki and Manfred Opper.
 - [JuliaCon 2020](https://live.juliacon.org/) is happening this week and here are the two talks I have given about my ongoing work on [KernelFunctions.jl](https://github.com/JuliaGaussianProcesses/KernelFunctions.jl) [(presentation here)](https://live.juliacon.org/talk/YY9QEJ) and [AugmentedGaussianProcesses.jl](https://github.com/theogf/AugmentedGaussianProcesses.jl) [(presentation here)](https://live.juliacon.org/talk/CE7FZA).
 - I started a new blog called ["Bayesian Tribulations"](./bayesiantribulations), it's very experimental at the moment but if you want have a look!
 I used [Franklin.jl](https://github.com/tlienart/Franklin.jl) to generate it!